cloudposse/terraform-aws-msk-apache-kafka-cluster/README.md

 -->

-This is `terraform-aws-msk-apache-kafka-cluster` to provision AWS MSK.
+Terraform module to provision [Amazon Managed Streaming] (https://aws.amazon.com/msk/) for [Apache Kafka] (https://aws.amazon.com/msk/what-is-kafka/)

 __Note:__ this module is intended for use with an existing VPC.
   To create a new VPC, use [terraform-aws-vpc](https://github.com/cloudposse/terraform-aws-vpc) module.